Susanna and the Elders (Lotto): Description

 The painting depicts the story of Susanna from the Old Testament.
 She was the wife of one Joachim, and received the advances of her husband's friends while taking a bath.
 After her refusal, the "Elders" accused her of adultery, but the accusation was later proved to be false thanks to the intervention of Daniel.

-Lotto portrayed her after removing her clothing for the bath, while the Elders burst into from the door of the bath's enclosure, followed by two serfs called to support their accusation of adultery.
+Lotto portrayed her after removing her clothing for the bath, while the Elders burst in from the door of the bath's enclosure, followed by two serfs called to support their accusation of adultery.
 The cartouches, showing the characters' dialogue, are an archaic element, perhaps required by the commissioner himself as a complement of the moral message.

 The upper part of the picture is occupied by a view of the garden and a castle within an idyllic landscape.
 A preliminary scene of the episode is shown there, with the woman entering the garden while her two maidens return.